Toastdeib/ppl-webapp-rest-api/README.md

 - HTTP 400 (BAD REQUEST) - Returned if the required parameters are omitted or invalid.
 - HTTP 401 (UNAUTHORIZED) - Returned if either header is omitted or malformed, or if session validation fails.
-- HTTP 403 (FORBIDDEN) - Returned if the request is made by a non-leader.
+- HTTP 403 (FORBIDDEN) - Returned if the request is made by a non-leader, or if the leader ID in the request body isn't associated with the logged-in account.
 - HTTP 500 (SERVER ERROR) - Returned if an internal error occurs.

-### Sub-resource: /api/battles/:battleId
+### Sub-resource: /api/battle/:battleId

 The resource for managing a specific battle.
 This resource supports the following verbs: